DESIGN: HOW GOD UNIQUELY MADE YOU AND WHY - taught by Valerie Webb

 MIDDLE SCHOOL CLASS (for incoming 6th - 8th grade students):

-Tyler Hurst currently teaches Bible and Philosophy at a Christian High School in Fremont.
+Tyler Hurst teaches New Testament at Monte Vista Christian School.
 He is also an adjunct professor at Biola University.
-He comes to us with a B.A. in Humanities, an M.A. in Theology with focus in Discipleship and Spiritual Formation as well as an M.A. in Philosophy with focus in Philosophy of Religion and Contemporary Ethical Issues - all earned from Biola University/Talbot School of Theology.
-He and his wife Tiffany are Santa Cruz born and raised and love spending time with their 18 month old son, Clayton.
-Tyler is a major foodie a HUGE San Francisco Giants and 49ers fan, and tries to spend as much time as he can reading - his goal is 104 books (2 books per week) in 2017!
+He graduated from Talbot School of Theology at Biola with masters degrees in both Theology and Philosophy.
+He and his wife Tiffany are Santa Cruz born and raised and love spending time with their 2 1/2 year-old old son, Clayton, and newborn, Dashiell.
+Tyler is a major foodie a HUGE San Francisco Giants and 49ers fan, and tries to spend as much time as he can reading.

-Dawn Jackson joined Vintage Faith’s staff as the Director of the Junior High Ministry in August of 2013, and currently serves as the Youth Ministry Director.
-She and her husband, Brian, have been a part of VFC since 2006, serving in various ministries throughout the years.
+Dawn Jackson serves as Director of Kids & Families Ministry at Vintage Faith Church.
+Before that, she worked many years as an educator and has extensive experience working with kids of all ages, as well as their parents.
+She graduated from Bethany University with a Teaching Credential and Masters in Teaching.
+She and her husband, Brian, have been a part of Vintage Faith Church since 2006, serving in various ministries throughout the years.
 They have two children, Ella and Brian, who adore their church "family."
 In her free time, Dawn enjoys spending time with her family, running and training for races and enjoying the outdoor beauty of Santa Cruz.